 Each propulsion engine has its own dedicated battery.
-These batteries are located in the engine room at the base of the starboard forward bulkhead.
-The port engine battery is nearest the centerline, with the starboard engine battery next to it.
+These batteries are located in the engine room on the centerline.
+The port engine battery is the aft-most, while the starboard engine battery is just forward of it.

 Electricity from each battery to its engine is controlled by a master disconnect switch.
-These switches are located just above the engine batteries.
+These switches are located in the engine room on the starboard aft bulkhead.
 To provide electricity to the engines, turn the master disconnect switches to the "ON" position.